T-Pau/Joyride/Documentation/Joyride.md

 These adapters support eight or more input devices.
 The type of devices depends on the adapter.

-The connect to the user port, controller port, or both.
+They connect to the user port, controller port, or both.

-Four controllers are displayed per page.
+Four controllers are displayed per page, from left to right, top to bottom.
 Use `F3`/`F4` to switch pages.

 ### SuperPAD 64 / Ninja SNES Pad